I LOVE this chain loop summer top, so much! And I reckon you will love it too once you make one for yourself or a friend.

 Closing at the side: Sl st into 1st loop at the side (same place where we began the sleeves.
 Photo 4 ), *Ch 2, sl st through back and front loops.
 Repeat from * across.
 Snip yarn

 Repeat the process for the second sleeve.
 Snip yarn, weave in tails.
-Block your top (if you want).
+Block your top (advisable).

 Thank you for checking out this pattern.
 Comment what you like about the pattern, and kindly use the share buttons to spread the word.
 When you make one, do not be shy, share with us on instagram with #yarncraftee or join our private Facebook group to share your projects and find support.